ACManoa/acmanoa.github.io/icspark.md

 <br>

 ## What is ICSpark?
-ICSpark is a Registered Independent Organization (RIO) at the University of Hawaii.We are a group of students who offer free coding classes every Saturday for students through the 6th - 12th grade.
+ICSpark is a Registered Independent Organization (RIO) at the University of Hawaii.
+We are a group of students who offer free coding classes every Saturday for students through the 6th - 12th grade.

 ## Who is welcome?
 The group is open to everyone!